Lime Kiln Field Day: Synopsis

-Performance
+Black characterization

-Walter Ray Watson, of NPR, explains the significance of the film: the Black characters in the film are shown in scenes of play and leisure, which is rare for motion pictures of this time.
-Many depictions of Black characters of this time made them out to be violent and greedy.
-A notorious example of this is the 1915 D. W. Griffith film The Birth of a Nation.
+Walter Ray Watson of NPR analyzed the film as showing Black characters in scenes of play and leisure, as well as lighthearted slapstick.
+This contrasts with the many depictions of Black characters in cinema in the 1910s, which commonly made Black people out to be violent and greedy; D. W. Griffith's The Birth of a Nation was regarded by Watson as exemplary of these depictions.

 In the film, Bert Williams performs in blackface.
-Museum of Modern Art curator Ron Magliozzi said, "It was a sop to the white audience".
-Magliozzi further explained that theatre conventions of the day required one performer in a black musical to wear blackface, while the rest of the cast could perform without makeup.
-According to film critic, Yasmina Price, Williams' use of blackface was not only conventional but intentional and strategic use by the actor to delineate his performance.
+Museum of Modern Art curator Ron Magliozzi said that in its initial screening, the film's scenes with Williams were "a sop to the white audience".
+Theater conventions of the day required one performer in a "black musical"—whichever ways it was advertised—to wear blackface, while the rest of the cast could perform without makeup.
+According to film critic Yasmina Price, Williams' use of blackface was not only conventional, but an intentional and strategic use of it by a Black actor to delineate his performance; Williams repeated this use of blackface in other productions.

-Williams, the romantic lead, kisses Odessa Warren Grey at the conclusion of the film.
-This kind of intimacy between a Black man and a Black woman was a very rare occurrence during this period and it was something that was rarely seen again during the time.
+Williams, the romantic lead, embraces and kisses Odessa Warren Grey's character at the conclusion of the film.
+Intimacy between a Black man and a Black woman was rarely seen not just in cinema but in popular culture of the period, and Watson highlighted the scene as another positive depiction of Black characters.